4/30/2025

 Andrew Wolf

-ask if you might be able to comment on the relative performance within your customer segments.
-For example, how your understanding is fine dining or white tablecloth versus maybe upscale casual.
-I think Chris, you mentioned the country clubs are opening well.
-I asked that because I think Black Box had the fine dining not doing that great.
-Yeah, but the white tablecloth.
-I know it may not be the biggest segment within chefs, but I'm just trying to see how things queue up with some of the public information out there.
-Obviously your performance speaks for itself.
+I wanted to ask if you might be able to comment on the relative performance within your customer segments.
+For example, how your understanding is like fine dining or tablecloth versus maybe upscale casual.
+I think, Chris, you mentioned the country clubs are opening well.
+I asked that because I think black box had the fine dining, you know, not doing that great.
+I mean, yeah, but the white tablecloth and I know it's not the bit may not be the biggest segment within chefs, but I'm just kind of try to see where, you know, how things queue up with some of the public information out there where, you know, obviously your performance speaks for itself.

 speaker